Heard today that the Marshall Tucker Band will be playing our local vintage movie palace-turned-performance venue in a few weeks.

 At some point, I was sure we needed to get over to the gym.
 Whoever I went with said, nah, we have plenty of time.
 So of course we were late.

 This review of the show was from The Pointer, the student paper.
-It was written by a guy who became one of my college classmates later that year.
+It was written by a guy I met when we both transferred to college in Eau Claire that fall.
 Just about everything in his review is news to me, especially that it poured that night.

 Turns out there was a mad rush to the seats.
 No wonder I wound up a million miles from the stage.
 One side of the Quandt gym has two tiers of bleachers.
 I found a spot along the front railing of the top tier, near an aisle.
 I sat and kneeled there as best I could.